 So give your servant a discerning heart to govern your people and to distinguish between right and wrong.
 For who is able to govern this great people of ours?
 (1 Kings 3:9)

 The above scripture of part of the prayer Solomon prayed to God.
 He asked God for a discerning heart so he could know the difference between right and wrong to govern an entire nation.
 As Christians, we need discernment for the development of our personal lives and those around us.
 We, too, must ask God for discernment.
 Don't expect the gift to come to you full grown the moment you pray for it.
 It will come to you in seed form and will continue to grow and blossom throughout your entire lifetime.
-What's important is that once it is planted within you, as you continually water it by being obedience and acting upon your discernment, it will grow.
+What's important is that once it is planted within you, as you continually water it by being obedient and acting upon your discernment, it will grow.

 Just as discernment was important to Solomon, it should be important to us.
 Discernment is simply seeing things that are not immediately apparent.
 For instance, discernment can be compared to seeing a flower in the seed before it happens.
 It is seeing a giant oak in a tiny acorn.
 It is seeing a great leader in your own baby.
 It is seeing the product of something before it actually happens.
 Discernment is NOT something mystical or inaccessible.
 It is merely seeing past our present circumstances to what is in store for us based on God's word.